This website was created and is maintained by Don Bullock.

 When I designed my workshop/garage building I wanted the workshop to be on the wall facing the wonderful view we have from our home.
 To take advantage of that view I designed a row of three windows on that end of the building.
 The windows had some empty space between them so I'm turning those spaces into a place to hang some of my frequently used tools.

-One of the projects I've been working on is some tool holders between the windows of the shop.
+One of the projects I continue to work on is some tool holders between the windows of the shop.
 These are tools that I have been using a lot or will in the future once my workbench is built.
 It will go just below these windows.

 The tool holders are all made from hardwood scrap.
 I decide which tool is next and then look for the wood to make the holder.
-I documented making one of these in my video on making the holder for my tac hammer.
+I documented making the holder for my tac hammer in a video.
+Another video will come out soon on making a holder for the dead blow mallet I made for the shop.

 I'm still not even close to adding all my tools.
 In addition to these French cleats I have plans to make some tool holders that will go over the windows.
 My plan is to make frames with French cleats goung across the windows.
 They will be hinged on one side so that I can swing them out to reach the windows.
 They will hold some of my larger hand tools, especially my saws.